pomerium/pomerium/docs/enterprise/prometheus.md

 # Prometheus Metrics

-The Pomerium Enterprise uses Prometheus as a metrics collection back-end.
+Pomerium Enterprise uses Prometheus as a metrics collection back-end.
 You can configure Pomerium and the Console to talk to an existing Prometheus server, or configure the embedded Prometheus backend.

 ## Prepare Pomerium